tensorleap/leap-cli/pkg/tensorleapapi/docs/UserData.md

 ### NewUserData

-`func NewUserData(id string, recordSession bool, role UserRole, local UserDataLocal, organizationName string, activated bool, ) *UserData`
+`func NewUserData(cid string, recordSession bool, role UserRole, local UserDataLocal, teamName string, activated bool, ) *UserData`

 NewUserData instantiates a new UserData object
 This constructor will assign default values to properties that have it defined,